Data-Driven Logistic Regression Ensembles With Applications in Genomics: Details of the Algorithm

 The selection of the sparsity and diversity tuning parameters, $\lambda_{s}$ and $\lambda_{d}$, is done by an alternating grid search.
-The first grid search is over $\lambda_{s}$ with the diversity tuning parameter$\lambda_{d}$ fixed at $\lambda_{d}^{(0)}=0$, which yields a first value $ \lambda_s^{(1)} $ minimizing the cross-validated loss (CVL).
-Keeping the sparsity parameter fixed at value $ \lambda_s^{(1)} $, we now perform a grid search over $\lambda_{d}$ which yields $\lambda_{d}^{(1)}$.
-This process is repeated until CVL no longer decreases.
-The high-level steps of the alternating grid search are given in Algorithm \ref{alg:split_algo}.
+The first grid search is over $\lambda_{s}$ with the diversity tuning parameter fixed at $\lambda_{d}^{(0)}=0$, which yields a first value $ \lambda_s^{\text{opt}} $ minimizing the cross-validated loss.
+Keeping the sparsity parameter fixed at value $ \lambda_s^{\text{opt}} $, we now perform a grid search over $\lambda_{d}$ which yields $\lambda_{d}^{\text{opt}}$.
+This process is repeated until the cross-validated loss no longer decreases.
+The high-level steps of the alternating grid search are given in Algorithm \ref{alg:split_algo_CV}.

 To construct a grid for $\lambda_{s}$, we estimate a value $ \lambda_s^{\max} $ that makes all models null.
 In the special case where $ \lambda_d = 0 $ and $ \alpha>0 $, it can easily be shown that $ \lambda_s^{\text{max}} = \frac{1}{2 \alpha} \max_{1 \leq j \leq p} |\bar{\bx}_j| $.
 For $ \lambda_d > 0 $, we estimate the smallest $ \lambda_s^{\text{max}} $ that makes all models null by performing an internal grid search.
 Based on this maximal value $ \lambda_s^{\text{max}} $ we then construct the grid for the sparsity penalty $\lambda_{s}$ similarly to the case of (single-model) penalized logistic regression. that is, we use (by default) 100 log-equispaced points between $ \epsilon \lambda_s^{\text{max}} $ and $ \lambda_s^{\text{max}} $, where $\epsilon = 10^{-4}$ if $ p < n $ and $ 10^{-2} $ otherwise.